Louisiana Voodoo: Ancestors and saints

 The spirits of the dead played a prominent role in Louisiana Voodoo during the 19th century.
-The prominence of these spirits of the dead may owe something to the fact that New Orleans' African American population was heavily descended from enslaved Kongolese, whose traditional religions placed emphasis on such spirits.
-In the 21st century, Louisiana Voodoo has been characterized as a system of ancestor worship.
-Communicating with the ancestors is an important part of its practice, with these ancestral spirits often invoked during ceremonies.
+The prominence of these spirits of the dead may owe something to the fact that New Orleans' African American population was heavily descended from enslaved Bakongo people, whose traditional religion placed strong emphasis on such entities.
+The importance of the dead is also suggested by the significance that was accorded to graveyard soil by Voodoo practitioners, something that also bears parallels in the religions of West Central Africa.
+In Louisiana, the term zombi—probably derived from the Kikongo term nzambi—was historically often used to describe a ghost or spirit, or sometimes also a wizard or ritual specialist.

-As Africans arrived in Louisiana, they adopted from Roman Catholicism and so various West African deities became associated with specific Roman Catholic saints.
+As Africans arrived in Louisiana, they adopted from Catholicism and so various West African deities became associated with specific Catholic saints.
+Papa Lébat was for instance linked to Saint Peter, and Mama You to the Virgin Mary.
+These linkages were largely forged by similarities between the corresponding figures; Papa Lébat was for instance seen to open the way for practitioners, while Saint Peter is traditionally portrayed holding keys.
 Interviews with elderly New Orleanians conducted in the 1930s and 1940s suggested that, as it existed in the closing three decades of the 19th century, Voodoo primarily entailed supplications to the saints for assistance.
-Among the most popular was Saint Anthony of Padua; this figure is also the patron saint of the Kongo, a likely link to the heavily Kongo-descended population of New Orleans.
+Among the most popular was Saint Anthony of Padua; this figure is also the patron saint of the Bakongo, a likely link to the heavily Bakongo-descended population of New Orleans.
+These correspondences between Catholic saints and African-derived deities are similarly evident in many other African diasporic religions.

-Rejecting the centrality of the saints for her 21st-century practice, Osbey has described these saints as "servants and messengers of the Ancestors."
-She related that, unlike in Haitian Vodou and Cuban Santería, the Roman Catholic saints retained their distinct identities rather than being equated with specific West African deities.

 Morality, ethics, and gender roles

-In its early 21st century form, Louisiana Voodoo accords particular respect to elders.

 Various commentators have described Louisiana Voodoo as matriarchal because of the dominant role priestesses have played in it.
-Osbey described the religion as being "entirely within the sphere of women, whom we call Mothers."

 The feminist theorist Tara Green defined the term "Voodoo Feminism" to describe instances whereby African American women drew upon both Louisiana Voodoo and conjure to resist racial and gender oppression that they experienced.

+Fandrich suggested that Voodoo offered women the opportunity to venerate female deities and witness role models for female leadership that were not offered by other religions in Louisiana at the time.

 Michelle Gordon believed that the fact that free women of color dominated Voodoo in the 19th century represented a direct threat to the ideological foundations of "white supremacy and patriarchy."